Daethyra/OpenDTS/readme.md

 OpenDTS (Domestic Threat Scanner) is a project intended to provide analytical insight into hostile sentiment towards a given demographic experiencing discrimination.

-Users may create profiles to help them track sentiment towards one group(free plan).
+Users may create profiles to help them track sentiment towards one group.

 ---